Sociopaths are predictable.

 They’re easy to play and we can make our get away.

-Keeping calm to observe the sociopath behind the mask as they rage like a whirling dervish.
-Angry and scared their scam is blowing up in their face, these charming and good-looking men instantly become physically ugly.
+Keep calm to observe the sociopath behind the mask as they rage like a whirling dervish.
+Angry and scared their scam is blowing up in their face, these charming and good-looking men and women instantly become physically ugly.
 Their bodies shape shift.
-Sounds impossible, but we all know this experience.
-Their bodies can shrink, faces turn grayish and darken, softness and nice facial expressions are gone.
+Sounds impossible, but if you know this experience, there’s nothing like it. – Suddenly they’re so ugly and their voices so harsh and abrasive – and they sound so dumb – we’re fascinated and repulsed.
+Their real aspect is especially clear when caught in photos of them.
+We wonder how we ever saw a better version of this creature.

 The sociopath behind the mask is dangerous.